PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The adjacent window-reverse Reshape/Transpose-to-DepthToSpace indexed owner also returns one rewrite counter, receives the live Session LayoutState, and is selected by the recovery runner in addition to one direct late production call.
-The direct result is currently discarded.
-Strict characterization fixes a late target between the captured window-partition dictionary and indexed final shape/activation convergence without changing either execution path.
+The direct result is retained as `_late_window_reverse_stats` between the captured window-partition dictionary and indexed final shape/activation convergence.
+The retained value has no consumer, and the recovery-runner path remains unchanged.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned